MDE: Multiple Distance Embeddings for Link Prediction in Knowledge Graphs: Experiments

 \textbf{Baselines:} We compare MDE with several state-of-the-art relational learning approaches.
-Our baselines include, TransE, TransH, TransD, TransR, STransE, DistMult, NTN, RESCAL, ER-MLP, and ComplEx and SimplE.
+Our baselines include TransE, RESCAL, DistMult, NTN, ER-MLP, ComplEx and SimplE.
 We report the results of TransE, DistMult, and ComplEx from~\cite{trouillon2016complex} and the results of TransR and NTN from~\cite{nguyen2017overview}, and ER-MLP from~\cite{nickel2016holographic}.
-The results on the inverse relation excluded datasets are from ~\cite{sun2019rotate}, Table 13 for TransE and RotatE and the rest are from \cite{dettmers2018convolutional}\footnote{Corrected scores of ConvE on FB15K is from \url{https://github.com/TimDettmers/ConvE/issues/26} }.
+The results on the inverse relation excluded datasets are from the Table13 of~\cite{sun2019rotate} for both TransE and RotatE.
+And the rest are from~\cite{dettmers2018convolutional}\footnote{Scores of ConvE on FB15k is from \url{https://github.com/TimDettmers/ConvE/issues/26}}.

 \textbf{Evaluation Settings:} We evaluate the link prediction performance by ranking the score of each test triple against its versions with replaced head, and once for tail.
-Then we compute the hit at N (hit@N), mean rank(MR) and mean reciprocal rank (MRR) of these rankings.
-MR is a more robust measure than MRR since in MRR few very good results can influence the overall score.
+Then we compute the hit at N (Hit@N), mean rank (MR) and mean reciprocal rank (MRR) of these rankings.
+We report the evaluations in the filtered setting.

 \textbf{Implementation:} We implemented MDE in PyTorch\footnote{\url{https://pytorch.org}}.
 Following~\cite{bordes2011learning}, we generated one negative example per positive example for all the datasets.
 We used Adadelta~\cite{zeiler2012adadelta} as the optimizer and fine-tuned the hyperparameters on the validation dataset.
-The ranges of the hyperparameters are set as follows: embedding dimension 25, 50, 100, batch size 100, 150, iterations 1000, 1500, 2500, 3600.
+The ranges of the hyperparameters are set as follows: embedding dimension 25, 50, 100, 200, batch size in range of 1024 to 1725 and iterations 50, 100, 1000, 1500, 2500, 3600.
 We set the initial learning rate on all datasets to 10.
-The best embedding size and $\gamma_1$ and $\gamma_2$ and $\beta_1$ and $\beta_2$ values on WN18 were 50 and 1.9, 1.9, 2 and 1 respectively and for FB15k were 100, 14, 14, 1, 1.
-The best found embedding size and $\gamma_1$ and $\gamma_2$ and $\beta_1$ and $\beta_2$ values on FB15k-237 were 100, 5.6, 5.6, 1 and 1 respectively and for WN18RR were 50, 2, 2, 5 and 1.
-In Algorithm 1, we defined $threshold =$ 0.05 and $\xi =$ 0.1.
-In the equation \eqref{eq:4}, we used $\psi$ = 1.2 for all the experiments.
+For MDE, the best embedding size and $\gamma_1$ and $\gamma_2$ and $\beta_1$ and $\beta_2$ values on WN18 were 50 and 1.9, 1.9, 2 and 1 respectively and for FB15k were 200, 10, 13, 1, 1.
+The best found embedding size and $\gamma_1$ and $\gamma_2$ and $\beta_1$ and $\beta_2$ values on FB15k-237 were 100, 9, 9, 1 and 1 respectively and for WN18RR were 50, 2, 2, 5 and 1.